Leaf-Agriculture/docs/docs/field_boundary_management_upload_endpoints.md

 This endpoint requires the `leafUserId` parameter.

+Leaf will project all the geometries to WGS 84 (EPSG:4326).
 If there is a property/column called `name` available in the file, Leaf API will use it as the field name property.

 #### Request examples